-On the other hand, she was also about ready to transfer out of Emergency Ops, and Cartwright had thought she should go rub shoulders with the brass, give those who would be fighting over her an up-close and personal look.
+On the other hand, she was also about ready to transfer out of Emergency Ops, and Cartwright had thought she should go rub shoulders with the brass and give those who would be fighting over her an up-close and personal look.

 "God, I hate these things."

-She turned.
-Saw Kirk and Spock behind her.
-Spock's expression was neutral but Kirk looked like he'd rather walk through coals then be there.
+She turned and saw Kirk and Spock behind her.
+Spock's expression was neutral, but Kirk looked like he'd rather walk through coals then be there.
 He looked like she felt.

 "I didn't know you were going to be here," she said.